How to Use Do, Did, Does (Irregular Verb Conjugations)

 Q: When is the past perfect tense used with “do”?

-A: The past perfect tense, using “had done,” shows an action completed before another past action.
-For example, “He had done his homework before he watched TV” indicates the homework was finished first.
+The past perfect tense, using “had done,” shows an action completed before another past action.
+Example: “He had done his homework before he watched TV.”

 Q: Is “I have knew” grammatically correct?

-A: No, “I have knew” is incorrect.
+No, “I have knew” is incorrect.
 The correct present perfect tense is “I have known,” using the past participle “known.”
-The example highlights a common mistake of incorrectly using the simple past instead of the past participle.

 Question 1 of 10